Charles George Gordon: Sexuality

 Gordon's charitable work for the boys of Gravesend led to assertions later in the 20th century that he was homosexual.
 The Dictionary of National Biography described Gordon as a great "boy lover".
 Mark Urban wrote:

 It is possible that he had sexual feelings for these urchins, but there is no evidence that he ever acted upon them.
 We can only speculate that his increasing religious devotion may have been an outward manifestation of an internal struggle against sexual temptation.

 Gordon never married and is not known to have had a sexual or romantic relationship with anyone.
-He claimed that his army service and frequent travels to dangerous places made it impossible for him to marry.
-He could only hurt a potential wife because it was inevitable that he would die in battle.
-Gordon's parents expected him to marry and were disappointed about his lifelong bachelorhood.
-Urban wrote that the best evidence suggests Gordon was a latent homosexual, whose sexual repression led him to funnelling his aggression into a military career with a special energy.
-The British historian Denis Judd, wrote about Gordon's sexuality:
+He asserted that his army service and frequent travels to dangerous places made it impossible for him to marry and that he could only hurt a potential wife as it was inevitable that he would die in battle.
+Gordon's parents expected him to marry, and were disappointed about his lifelong bachelorhood.
+Urban wrote that the best evidence suggests Gordon was a latent homosexual, whose sexual repression led him to funnel his aggression into a military career with a special energy.
+The British historian Denis Judd wrote about Gordon's sexuality:

 Like two other great Imperial heroes of his time, Kitchener and Cecil Rhodes, Gordon was a celibate.
 What this almost certainly meant was that Gordon had unresolved homosexual inclinations which, like Kitchener, but unlike Rhodes, he kept savagely repressed.
 The repression of Gordon's sexual instincts helped to release a flood of celibate energy which drove him into weird beliefs, eccentric activities, and a sometimes misplaced confidence in his own judgement.

 The American historian Byron Farwell strongly implied in his 1985 book Eminent Victorian Soldiers that Gordon was a homosexual, for instance writing of Gordon's "unwholesome" interest in the boys he took in to live with him at the Fort House, and his fondness for the company of "handsome" young men.